Maths postgraduate research degrees

 - Development of multicaloric technologies for low carbon efficient cooling and heating systems

-- Renormalization in dynamical systems
+- Renormalisation in dynamical systems

 - Resilient pharmaceutical supply chain design – case studies in drug discovery